Wynberg Park

 Wynberg Park, formerly known as King Edward Park, is a park situated in the southern suburb of Wynberg, Cape Town, South Africa.
+The park has number of amenities including a children's playground, a duck pond, and multiple braai/barbecue areas.

 It was established by the Wynberg Mayor James Bisset, who obtained the land grant for it in the early 1890s.
+The park was opened in 1902.
+Prior to European settlement in the area it was the location of a large forest of indigenous Silvertrees.